joeclark-phd/flaskula/readme.md

 book.
 It may be a useful starter template for other Flask applications to be deployed on Heroku, too.

-## Environment variables

-This requires certain environment variables to be set.
-So far these include:

 ## Requirements

 Python 3 seems to be necessary for database *write* on Heroku.
 Everything else